CleanroomMC/Website/docs/groovy-script/mods/extrautils2/generator.md

 ## Removing Recipes

-- Removes a Generator recipe in the format `generator`, `fluidstack`:
+- Removes a Generator recipe in the format `generator`, `itemstack`:

     ```groovy:no-line-numbers
-    mods.extrautils2.generator.remove(Machine, FluidStack)
+    mods.extrautils2.generator.remove(String, ItemStack)
     ```

 - Removes a Generator recipe in the format `generator`, `itemstack`: